 Looking ahead (and using 2013 constant dollars), the PwC forecast sees less of a biennial swing, with TV continuing to outpace the aggregate growth rates of other advertising media through 2016 before falling behind in 2017.
 It’s worth noting again that the “overall” figures include internet advertising, which is already the second-largest advertising medium and is rising quickly, pulling up the average of all those media.
 While TV – a mature medium – can’t support those kinds of growth rates, it fares much better against other traditional media, and its healthy growth rates should see it continue to maintain its leading share of the advertising market for the foreseeable future.
 All told, PwC predicts a compound annual growth rate for TV advertising of 5.1% for 2013-2017.

-Topics: Analytics & Automated, Boomers & Older, Brand Metrics, Cable, Financial Services, Hispanic, Household Income, Marketing Budgets, Mobile Phone, Network, Newspapers, Pay-TV & Cord-Cutting, Social TV & Multi-Screening, Spending & Spenders, Spot, Syndication, Television, Traditional, TV Advertising, TV Audiences & Consumption, Youth & Gen X
+Topics: Analytics & Automated, Boomers & Older, Brand Metrics, Cable, Data-driven, Financial Services, Hispanic, Household Income, Marketing Budgets, Mobile Phone, Network, Newspapers, Pay-TV & Cord-Cutting, Social TV & Multi-Screening, Spending & Spenders, Spot, Syndication, Television, Traditional, TV Advertising, TV Audiences & Consumption, Youth & Gen X

 Subscribe now to receive more charts and articles like this in your inbox.
 A fast read in a clean, mobile-friendly design.